UPDATED JULY 28TH, 2021

 As COVID-19 becomes a virus that we learn to live with, there is now an imperative to reduce the disruption to young people’s education, with a focus to deliver face-to-face, high-quality education to all pupils.

 In the exceptional circumstances of possibly having to once again move temporarily to online learning, we want to keep you updated with our contingency plan for continuity of education for our students if we find ourselves once again in this situation in the future.
 We want to reassure parents and students that our teaching provision will not be reduced and we would aim to provide the same curriculum provision online as we do in face-to-face lessons.

-Academic teaching will continue via a few online platforms including Microsoft Teams, ‘Showbie’, our paperless classroom, Zoom video conferencing, and Socrative until further notice.
+Academic teaching would continue via a few online platforms including Microsoft Teams, ‘Showbie’, our paperless classroom, Zoom video conferencing, and Socrative until further notice.
 All students, teachers, and staff have been given all the required information to ensure the platforms are used correctly & efficiently.

 Here is a brief summary of what each teaching/learning platform provides:

 Microsoft Teams – Our main platform for lessons and communications with student is Microsoft Teams.
 MS Teams will enable us to streamline all aspectsof school provision through one, central online platform ensuring that expectations are clear for staff, parents and students.
 We will use MS Teams to share resources and, where necessary, direct students to other relevant platforms.
 Please click here for full guidance regarding Microsoft Teams.
 This guide explains how students can access Microsoft Teams and their remote learning assignments and is designed to support both students and parents/carers.